abrarahasanadil/chat_app/README.md

 # chatting application

-A chatting application using react js and node js with firebase
+A chatting application using react js and node js with firebase database and authentication